thomas21-jquerry/lottery/README.md

 ### Tools used for the Front End
 react, web3 (note: You must have an account in metamask to carry out the transaction through rinkby network)

-### tools used for lottery contract (not included)
+### Tools used for lottery contract (not included)
 solidity, ethereum
-(highly recommend remix online editor to write the contract as it is helpful fir interacting with your contract then and there)
+(highly recommend remix online editor to write the contract as it is helpful for interacting with your contract then and there)

 ## Getting Started with Create React App